anurag-inias/anurag-inias.github.io/docs/data-structures/graph/shortest-paths/dijkstra.md

 }
 </style>

+Moving on from Bellman-Ford algorithm, we add a restriction on the graph weights as described below.

 ## About

 Dijkstra's algorithm solves the single-source shortest paths problem for directed weighted graph, but requires **all edge weights to be non-negative**.